karmel/vespucci/README.md

 	psql -U vespucci_user vespucci

-The assembled transcripts are in the atlas_mm9_default schema, in the set of atlas_transcript tables.
+The **assembled transcripts are in the atlas_mm9_default schema**, in the set of atlas_transcript tables.
 Please see the publication referenced above for more detail on schema layouts and sample queries in the Supplementary Information.

-You can output a track for viewing on the [UCSC Genome Browser](http://genome.ucsc.edu/) with the following command, where --output_dir is the location the output files should be stored:
+You can **output a track for viewing on the [UCSC Genome Browser](http://genome.ucsc.edu/)** with the following command, where --output_dir is the location the output files should be stored:

 	~/Repositories/vespucci/vespucci/vespucci/atlas/pipeline/scripts/transcripts_from_tags.sh -g mm9 -c default --output_dir=/data/www/ucsc/